On the first Tuesday of every month, we’ll announce a new Female Founder, including a video interview of them sharing their business story.

 What inspires you?

-What advice would you give to another aspiring business owner?
+What advice would you give to other aspiring business owners?

 What audacious goals do you have for your business in the future?

-Where can we find more about your business or connect with you directly?
+Where can we find out more about your business or connect with you directly?

 You can find Durrell Communications on the web at durellcomm.com.
 We’re on Instagram, we’re on LinkedIn, we’re on Twitter, as well as Facebook.
 We are in Uptown Waterloo on the third floor, just above King Street Trio, right across the street from the public square.
 Always feel welcome to come and pop by and say “hi”, and brainstorm – we’ve got whiteboards everywhere.
 And please reach out to me directly.
 You can find me on Twitter at @MelissaDurrell and on Instagram at @UptownDurrell.